-THESIS OPTION.
-This program is for those people with an undergraduate degree in Music Education who wish to pursue further academic study as a means to develop professionally.

-Coursework combines the study of philosophical, research-based, and theoretical positions of teaching and learning music with pragmatic approaches to improving music instruction.
+This program is for those people with an undergraduate degree in Music Education, teaching certificate/license, and at least one-year of teaching experience that wish to pursue further academic study as a means to develop professionally.
+Coursework combines the study of philosophical, research-based, and theoretical positions of teaching and learning music with pragmatic approaches to improving music learning.
 Every effort is made to plan a program based on individual students' needs and interests while maintaining standards of musical and scholarly excellence.
+The M.A. in music education has two options for a final project: (a) thesis, and (b) comprehensive written examination and oral defense.